barnabycollins/blog/_posts/2023-12-22-how-to-host-nextjs-14.markdown

 When a user sends a request to your Next.js server, LWA does the following:

 - Launch your server if it's running in a fresh Lambda function
-- Wait for your server to respond to requests on the appropriate port
+- Poke your server until it responds to requests on the appropriate port
 - Once it gets a response from the server, turn the event back into an HTTP request and pass it into your server
-- Return the server's response back to the client
+- Return the server's response back to the service that invoked the function

 Lambda Web Adapter takes the form of a 'layer' that is applied on top of your function code.
 We therefore just need to apply the layer and configure it using